 The choice between the Gulf Coast or Atlantic Coast is largely a matter of personal preference.
 Each coast has a long list of positive qualities to recommend it.
 In many ways, the eastern and western coasts of South Florida are similar.
 But there are also important differences that may lead to your choosing one area over the other.

 South Florida’s Gulf Coast

-The sandy beaches of South Florida’s Gulf Coast include long, thin barrier islands and flat coastline.
-The Gulf waters tend to be calm, and the area is generally less congested than the southeast coast.
+The sandy beaches of Southwest Florida’s Gulf Coast include long, thin barrier islands and flat coastline.
+The Gulf waters tend to be calm and the area is generally less congested than the southeast coast.
 Southwest Florida is a regular destination for many snowbirds, but it is also a permanent home to a large percentage of active adult retirees.

 When it comes to recreation, Southwest Florida is often known as the “Golf Capital of the World,” because there are more golf holes per capita than anywhere else in the world.
-Popular Southwest Florida active adult communities are also plentiful, and they are primarily found in Naples, Fort Myers and Bonita Springs.
+Many of the popular Southwest Florida active adult communities can be found found in Naples, Fort Myers and Bonita Springs.

 South Florida’s Atlantic Coast

 Just north of the Florida Keys, the Atlantic Coast offers sunny beaches and urban areas like Miami and Fort Lauderdale.
 Southwest Florida beaches are partially sheltered by the islands of the Bahamas, which leads to having calmer waters than more northern Atlantic Coast beaches.
 The warm waters of the Gulf Stream also help make the Atlantic coast a bit warmer in the winter than Gulf Coast beaches, and a bit cooler in the summertime.